 So you want beautiful, styled photos for your website, catalogs, and social media.
-Most business owners know the value of investing in professional product photo sessions.
-But wouldn’t it be great to have a low cost way to have a constant stream of fresh new photos?
+Most business owners know the value of investing in a professional product photo session.
+But wouldn’t it be great to have a low-cost way to have a constant stream of fresh new photos?
 If you can find a way to get professional product photos for free (and have everyone involved be as happy as a clam), that’s a winner!

 Aeolidia newsletter subscribers and I have been chatting about making more sales online, as usual.
 Recently, the topic of getting more engagement on Instagram came up.

 Sarena Udani of PajamaSutra got back to me with this intriguing reply: